 - It makes you healthier.
 Eating a whole plant-based diet that is high in carbohydrates and low in processed sugar and processed fat, is healthy and can reverse certain diseases.
 There is so much science out there that I will only point you in one direction – NutritionFacts.Org.

 Make sure to let me know in the comment section what your reasons for going vegan are and how far along the way you are?

 You are the only one who can make this decision in your life and the more you are aware of how your choices affect others, the better decision you can make.

 We need to step back and see how others are living because of the way we choose to live.
-We share this Earth with millions of other species – animals and plant life, so we need to be conscious of how we live our lives.
+We share this Earth with millions of other species – animals and plant life.
+We need to take care of each other.

 Be kinder to yourself by being kinder to others.
 No one ever felt depressed after helping someone else.